How Your Startup Can Survive COVID-19

 Let’s talk about the CARES Act

-While many Americans are familiar with the rebate portion of the bill ($1,200 for single filers & $2,400 for married filers), the $2.2 trillion CARES Act (H.R.
+While many Americans are familiar with the rebate portion of the bill, the $2.2 trillion CARES Act (H.R.
 748) is also written to support small businesses and independent contractors.
 It’s more than 800 pages and includes hundreds of provisions designed to provide relief to individuals and businesses struggling during this time.

 How, exactly, can it help my business?

 The CARES Act includes financing options for small businesses owners and independent contractors, including the cornerstone of the initiative— the Paycheck Protection Program (PPP).

 Incentivize employers to maintain payroll during the crisis, with the SBA providing 100 percent federally-backed loans for certain payroll expenses through June 30, and up to eight weeks of forgiveness for small businesses, certain nonprofits and self-employed individuals.
 The loans are forgivable if employers retain employees at comparable salary levels prior to the crisis.
 The PPP also waives all SBA fees and provides deferral on loan repayments for a minimum of six months up to a maximum of one year.